 Associate of Science (AS): Criminal Justice Degree Overview

-An Associate of Science degree in criminal justice program provides students with a basic understanding of criminal behavior and legal system operation.
-Students can also develop insight into police strategies, types of crime and methods of research.
-Some programs allow students to concentrate their studies in areas such as corrections, security or law enforcement.
+An Associate of Science program in criminal justice provides students with a basic understanding of criminal behavior and legal system operation.
+These programs are widely available at community colleges and technical schools.
+Through lecture sessions and hands-on experiences, students can develop insight into police strategies, types of crime and methods of research.
+Some programs offer concentrations in areas such as corrections, security or law enforcement.
 Further training may be required for some professions in the criminal justice field.

 Within a criminal justice program, students learn biological and sociological theories, criminal law principles and decision-making skills.
 In addition to general education courses, students complete required courses such as: